 CPP = Total marketing costs / Total revenue

-Definition: The cancellation rate is the share of booked items or services, which were eventually canceled from the customer’s initiative.
-You can calculate the overall cancellation rate annually, or during a certain period of time.
+Definition: The cancellation rate is the share of booked items or services eventually canceled from the customer's initiative.
+You can calculate the overall cancellation rate annually or during a specific period.

 How to calculate cancellation rate: